lenaso99/NNProject/README.md

 * <i>data_preprocessing.py</i>: python program for the preprocessing, creating a `.info` and a `.tsv` file
 * <i>to_df.py</i>: python program splitting a `.tsv` file - for example, the one created by `data_preprocessing.py` into training, testing, and validating data
 * <i>loading_script.py</i>: python program for loading the training, testing and validating data
-* <i>create_embeddings.py</i>: python program for tokenization and creating embeddings from the training, tetsing and validating data using the BERT model
+* <i>create_embeddings.py</i>: python program for tokenization and creating embeddings from the training, testing and validating data using the BERT model
 * <i>classifiers.py</i>: python program for the two classifiers CNN and LSTM
-* <i>task2.py</i>: python program that will unify all above programs
+* <i>task2.py</i>: python program that trains and tests the classifiers from `classifiers.py`

 ## General Information
 This project creates a classifier by using BERT-embeddings.
 We compare the performance of the two classifying algorithms CNN and LSTM.
 Currently, the code is divided into multiple sub-programs, as mentioned below.
 Later, however, it is planned that everything will be unified in `task2.py`, so that the user only has to run one line of code to execute the whole project.